bloominstituteoftechnology/node-api1-project/README.md

 - **Fork** and **Clone** this repository.
 - **CD into the folder** where you cloned the repository.
-- Type `npm i` to download all dependencies listed inside `package.json`.
+- Type `npm install` to download all dependencies listed inside `package.json`.

 ### Database access